 What is a millage?

-How is your property tax bill amount determined
+How is my property tax bill amount determined?

 How did you arrive at the assessed value?

-That is a function of the Jefferson Parish Assessor, not the City of Gretna Tax Department.
+The assessed value is determined by the Jefferson Parish Assessor, not the City of Gretna.

 If I have a question regarding my property's assessed value or a change of address?

 Your call should be directed to the Jefferson Parish Assessor's Office at (504) 362-4100.
 In addition, change of address may be directed in writing to the Assessor's Office located at 200 Derbigny Street, First Floor, Gretna, LA 70053.